Is Las Vegas expensive? How much do I need to save to be able to book a trip to Las Vegas? We share the answers after our many trips to Sin City.

 Cheapest time to go to Vegas?

 Las Vegas is good fun to visit all year round but visiting at certain times of the year can help you save serious money!
+Answering is Las Vegas expensive will be impacted depending on the time you visit.

 Plus, it is much cooler at this time of the year and flights are generally a lot cheaper in these months than at any other time of the year.
-This really is a cheap time to go to Vegas!
+This is a cheap time to go to Vegas!

 July – August: Las Vegas is incredibly hot during this time of the year so many people will avoid visiting in these months meaning you can enjoy the savings!